History of Hallmark in Timeline

 November 1972: Vienna Convention on the Control of the Fineness and the Hallmarking of Precious Metal Objects Signed

-1972: Official French Hallmarks Used
+1972: Official French Hallmarks

-1973: The Hallmarking Act 1973
+1973: Hallmarking Act 1973

-In 1973, The Hallmarking Act 1973 made Britain a member of the Vienna Convention and introduced marking for platinum.
+In 1973, the Hallmarking Act 1973 made Britain a member of the Vienna Convention and introduced marking for platinum.

 1999: Changes to the UK hallmarking system

-1999: Millennium Mark Available
+1999: Millennium mark

-In 1999, the 'Millennium mark' was available for the years 1999 and 2000.
+In 1999, the 'Millennium mark' was available.

-July 2009: Hallmarking Act Amended
+July 2009: Hallmarking Act Amendment

-February 2013: Legislative Reform Order Effective
+February 2013: Legislative Reform Order (LRO) Effective

 March 2018: British Hallmarking Council Announcement